kevinfrei/ErgoBlue/README.md

 hate doing anything significant with the preprocessor, so I might try to make something a bit more C++-ish with the actual keymapping code.

 Update: Hahaha.
 Wez clearly knew what he was doing, because sometimes that stupid 6 byte payload gets cut down to only about 4 bytes, thereby messing things up.
 I'll have to go back to just sending keycodes.
 I'd still like to try to report battery data for the left side.
 No matter: I've currently got a pretty much fully functional keyboard (without any of my fancy extras), so I'm going to call it a night (and a weekend).
 The code seems to work alright, though it might be just a tad laggy.
 No more wires on my desktop for my keyboard!
 W00t!
-(And yes, I noticed that I messed up the V and C keys, but my fingers know which is which, and I'm going to switch the keycaps with my old monstrosity anyway, so I'll fix that soon enough...)
+(And yes, I noticed that I messed up the V and C keys, but my fingers know which is which, and I'm going to switch the keycaps with my old monstrosity anyway, so I'll fix that soon enough
 ![NO WIRES!](no-wires.jpg)

 ## Future Plans